AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-10.md

 });
 ```

-We will modify this as we are going to be adding administration routes:
+We will modify this as we are going to be adding more administration routes:

 ```php
 Route::name('admin.')